 There may be occasions when complainants would like to raise their concerns formally.
 This policy outlines the procedure relating to handling such complaints.

 This policy does not cover complaints procedures relating to:

 - > Admissions

-- Statutory assessments of special educational needs (SEN)
+- > Statutory assessments of special educational needs (SEN)

 - > Safeguarding matters

-- > Suspension and permanent exclusion
+- > Exclusion

 - > Whistle-blowing

 - > Staff grievances

 - > Staff discipline

 Please see our separate policies for procedures relating to these types of complaint.